top of page

 Resistance is a level or area above the current price that keeps the price down.
 These areas have historically been a lot of selling or market bears.
 Resistance levels indicate where sellers potentially are.
 In resistance areas, the price could become bearish.

 There are different types of support and resistance.
-These are horizontal support and resistance, diagonal support and resistance, psychological support and resistance, and dynamic support and resistance.
+These are horizontal support and resistance and diagonal support and resistance.

 When support is broken, it becomes resistance.
 When resistance is broken, it becomes support.